 - A formal repair contract should include approximate start and completion dates, as well as payment procedures.
 It also should guarantee that the contractor will secure any necessary permits.

 - Thoroughly read any warranty and ensure you are aware of any conditions that would void it.

 - A bid that is substantially lower than other bids for the same scope of work is usually missing something significant.
 Review all bids carefully to ensure there aren’t items missing or unnecessary items added to the scope of work.

 - High-pressure tactics can be a red flag.
 Don’t let the heightened stress following a loss cause you to rush the process of hiring a quality service provider.

-When a storm compromises entry points like windows and doors, properly boarding up your property can help deter thieves and vandals.
-Find reliable board-up tips from the United States Fire Administration here: U.S.F.A.
-Board-Up Procedures.
+Properly boarding up your property when a storm compromises entry points like windows and doors can help deter thieves and vandals.
+Find reliable board-up tips from the United States Fire Administration.

 Mold can set in very quickly when a property has sustained even small amounts of water damage.
 The EPA has a whole guide covering the causes of mold, cleanup guidelines, and mold prevention and control tips.